kstypik/letteranne/README.md

 pnpm run dev
 ```

-Your local frontend application should be running under localhost:5173
+Your local frontend application should be running under localhost:5173 (note if the port is already being used, Vite will automatically try the next available port)

 ## Production Deployment